 - Drawings prepared by the Washington State licensed architect

 - Specifications and technical submissions must be sealed with Washington architect’s stamps on the cover page, title pages, and all table of contents pages

 - All seals must also be signed by the licensed architect holding the Washington architect’s stamps

 The documents listed above which require the stamp and seal, are to be prepared only by the professional architect who is licensed and holds the Washington architect’s stamps.
 Keep in mind that in addition to the official Washington architect’s stamps, the architect must also put his or her signature across the seal to insure authenticity.

 Exceptions to this are if the plans were prepared by an employee of the licensed architect and were reviewed in their entirety by the architect possessing the official Washington architect’s stamps.
-This holds true for anyone with whom the architect has working with them as a subcontractor or another architect that the Washington State licensed architect is working with collaboratively.
+This holds for anyone with whom the architect has worked with them as a subcontractor or another architect that the Washington State licensed architect is working with collaboratively.

 Once the architect places his or her official Washington architect’s stamps on the document, they then become the architect of record and are responsible for all aspects of the design or plans to the same extent as if he or she had created the plans and designs themselves.